Refining the nonlinear modelling of primordial oscillatory features: Introduction

 \section{Introduction}

 Features in the primordial power spectrum (PPS) of curvature perturbations provide a valuable source of information of the dynamics of the early Universe, extending our understanding beyond the simplest models of cosmic inflation~\cite{Starobinsky:1980te,Guth:1980zm,Linde:1981mu,Linde:1983gd,Mukhanov:1981xt}.
 These primordial features may arise from abrupt transitions in the inflationary potential~\cite{Starobinsky:1992ts,Adams:2001vc,Chen:2006xjb} or the presence of additional degrees of freedom during inflation~\cite{Achucarro:2010da,Chen:2011zf}, suggesting multi-field dynamics~\cite{Braglia:2020fms}, resonances~\cite{Chen:2008wn,Flauger:2009ab,Flauger:2010ja,Chen:2010bka} or even phase transitions in the early Universe.
-They could also indicate deviations from the standard Bunch-Davies vacuum for primordial perturbations~\cite{Martin:2000xs,Easther:2002xe,Armendariz-Picon:2003knj} and can be used to reveal the nature of the true scenario governing the early Universe~\cite{Chen:2011zf,Chen:2014joa,Chen:2018cgg}; see Refs.~\cite{Chluba:2015bqa,2022arXiv220308128A} for reviews.
+They could also indicate deviations from the standard Bunch-Davies vacuum for primordial perturbations~\cite{Martin:2000xs,Easther:2002xe,Armendariz-Picon:2003knj} and can be used to reveal the nature of the true scenario governing the early Universe~\cite{Chen:2011zf,Chen:2014joa,Chen:2018cgg}; all these effects lead to a breaking of scale invariance in the PPS, see Refs.~\cite{Chluba:2015bqa,Slosar:2019gvt,2022arXiv220308128A} for reviews.
 The identification and detailed characterisation of such signals is essential for a deeper understanding of the inflationary mechanism, and provides a unique opportunity to detect signs of new and high-energy physics in the early Universe.

 Despite numerous efforts, there is currently no statistically significant evidence for deviations from a power-law PPS, as predicted by the simplest single-field slow-roll inflationary models.
 The PPS has been constrained to within a few percent in amplitude over the wavenumber range $0.005 \lesssim k/(h\,{\rm Mpc}^{-1}) \lesssim 0.2$, as reported in Refs.~\cite{Akrami:2018odb,Handley:2019fll,Beutler:2019ojk,Ballardini:2022wzu,Mergulhao:2023ukp}.